Adina Mosque: Medieval Bengal

 The mosque was built during the reign of Sikandar Shah, the second Sultan of the Ilyas Shahi dynasty of the Bengal Sultanate.
 The mosque was designed to display the kingdom's imperial ambitions after its two victories against the Delhi Sultanate in the 14th century.
 Cut off from both north India and the Middle East in the late 8th/14th and early 9th/15th centuries, Muslim Bengali monarchs enthusiastically looked far to the west for cultural inspiration.
 Thus, for example, the inscription on the Ādīna Mosque describes Sultan Sekandar as “the exalted Sultan, the wisest, the most just, the most liberal and most perfect of the Sultans of Arabia and Persia (ʿArab o ʿAjam)” (S. Ahmed, p.
 38).
 Inscriptions on the mosque proclaimed Sikandar Shah as "the exalted Sultan" and the "Caliph of the faithful".
-A legend also holds that Raja Ganesha later used the mosque as his royal court.
+A legend also maintains Raja Ganesha later used the mosque as his royal court.
 The Sultan was buried in a tomb chamber attached to the wall facing the direction of Mecca.

 The mosque was located in the historic city of Pandua, a former capital of the Bengal Sultanate.
 Pandua was a thriving and cosmopolitan trading center during the period of the sultanate.